ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Inner Sanctum Rooms.md

 Letter from Herbert.

 "
 There have been fewer and fewer opportunities, the further we travel up into the mountains, to attend my correspondence and I find myself regretting having brought so many books, as this is the first realm I have visited without porters.
-Here, every
+Here, every person is expected to carry their own belongings, and if you can't, you throw away "that which is expendable".
+It's looking like I'll be bringing back less souvenirs than I had planned.
+I never expected to appreciate the cold, but the frigid
 "

 # Room 6